 SPIF is set when an SPI transfer is complete.
-This bit is cleared by reading SPSR with SPIF set, followed by SPDR access (read or write).
+This bit is cleared by reading SPSR with SPIF set, followed by an SPDR access.

-WCOL --- Write Collision
+WCOL - Write Collision

-WCOL is set when SPDR is written while transfer is in progress.
-This bit is cleared by reading SPSR with WCOL set, followed by SPDR access (read or write).
+WCOL is set when SPDR is written a while transfer is in progress.
+This bit is cleared by reading SPSR with WCOL set, followed by an SPDR access.